by Alice Von Kannon

 Jennifer Kloester is a wonderful resource for all things Heyer, author not only of one of the two bios of Heyer, but of that greatest of sourcebooks for writers and fans, Georgette Heyer’s Regency World.
 It’s a stunning work.
 The first time I read it, there were so many Post-it flags in the thing it became a bit silly.
 I finally pulled them all out and just reread it.
 Again and again and again.
 No, it’s not just for researchers.
 If you have any interest at all in the Great Georgette or in Regency London, buy it, read it, treasure it.
 I also recommend her website, All Things Georgette.
 It is indeed.

 The remarkable thing about Ms. Kloester is her kindliness and her accessibility.
-She hangs out on Goodreads, that noble online coffee-house of bibliophiles, answering any and all questions, but I didn’t know that at the time I first acquired the dictionary.
-I had yet to really discover Goodreads.
 When I decided to just break down and call her, feeling like the worst sort of nuisance, she spent nearly an hour on the phone with me from Australia, talking to Chris, as well.
 She’s more than a great intellect.
 She’s a great lady.

-Ms. Kloester felt it was a possibility that the book might have belonged to Heyer, but was swayed in the end toward the negative by the fact that none of the handwriting she personally had samples of was a dead-match for the handwriting in the dictionary, Consequently, the choice of words and subjects wasn’t a closer for her.
+Ms. Kloester felt it was a possibility that the book belonged to Heyer, but was swayed in the end toward the negative by the fact that none of the handwriting she personally had samples of was a dead-match for the handwriting in the dictionary.
+Consequently, the choice of words and subjects wasn’t a closer for her.
 She sent photos of the research notes she had that Heyer had written.
-To my eye, there’s an undeniable similarity; both hands were very small and very tight, and more important, once again, all sketches have the formalized headings with added serifs that appear in the dictionary, a handwritten attempt at recreating the typesetting of an original article's fonts.
+To my eye, there’s an undeniable similarity; both hands were very small and very tight, and more important, once again, all sketches have the formalized headings with added serifs that appear in the dictionary.
 (I've posted these samples below.)

 She did bring up a fascinating point, that some of what’s written in my dictionary could have been put down by her husband, Ronald Rougier, who often helped Heyer in her work, particularly once that work became vital to the household finances.
-This hadn’t occurred to me, though I still think this was an early acquisition, when she was just getting started as a writer, in the 1920’s.
-However, she did marry young, in that same year of 1925.
+This hadn’t occurred to me, though I still think this was an early acquisition, when she was just getting started as a writer, in the late teens or early 1920’s.
+However, she did marry in 1925, the year noted on the newspaper clipping.

 I researched the deliciously odd Mr. Farnol, so tragically forgotten now.
-Actually, Farnol preceded Heyer by roughly two decades, and was doubtless an influence on her, one of many.
+Actually, Farnol preceded Heyer by roughly two decades, and was probably an influence on her.
 Near the end of our conversation, Ms. Kloester herself had second thoughts, I’m certain because Farnol was so much earlier.
 But it’s still a possibility.

 Interestingly, Farnol also had a small, tight hand when he wrote, though, based on what little is available to be seen on the Internet, there are few similarities in style of individual letters.
 Farnol lived in America for a time, in New Jersey, and he liked to hang out in New York, making the acquaintance of various types.
 Like so many writers, he had a taste for the underbelly of society, getting to know characters he would later employ in his stories.
 His novel The Definite Object features a millionaire safecracker in New York.
 Shades of A.J.
 Raffles!
-His first hit, published in 1910, was a major one, The Broad Highway, and interestingly, it was a huge hit in America.
+He wrote in many genres and many periods, and was probably more popular in Britain.
+Just the other night YouTube offered me an old BBC TV adaption from the 1960s, starring the great Patrick Troughton, of Farnol's popular book The Loring Mystery.
+But his first bestseller, published in 1910, was a major one, The Broad Highway, and it was a huge hit in America.
+It's a touching novel featuring a forced marriage tied to an inheritance, a theme Heyer used often.
+In fact, it's like a cross between a Heyer Regency and Hemmingway's Nick Adams road stories.
+I haven't figured this one out yet, but it was the bestselling book in America for 1911, and then, astonishingly, came back to be the bestseller for 1961, the age of Dr. Zhivago and Advise and Consent.
 This guy was not a failure.
-On the contrary, several of his forty books were bestsellers, and at least one was made into a popular film, The Amateur Gentleman, a story of the world of boxing in the Regency that was published in 1913.
+On the contrary, he wrote over forty books, dipping into many centuries, and many were bestsellers, while at least one was made into a popular film, The Amateur Gentleman, a story of boxing in the Regency.
 Another interesting Heyer connection.

 Historians try to think like scientists, but the truth is we’re often derailed, carried off by the Romantic.
 Consequently, I’ve tried hard not to think this book belonged to Georgette Heyer – it just seems safer that way, and far more academically sound.
 And yet, I’m still in the thick of it, trying to dig deeper.
 Putting out this web page is part of it, in the hope someone might see something they recognize.
 The truth is, something in my gut still says I’ve got about a fifty-fifty shot this did, indeed, belong to her.